ApsisInternational/module-one/README.md

 You are welcome to contribute to our APSIS One integration module for Magento 2.
 You can either:
 - Report a bug: Create a [GitHub issue](https://github.com/ApsisInternational/module-one/issues/new) including detailed description, steps to reproduce issue, Magento version including edition and module version number.
-- Fix a bug: Please clone our [Develop branch](https://github.com/ApsisInternational/module-one/tree/develop) to include your changes and submit your Pull Request.
 - To request a feature: Please contact us through [support](https://www.apsis.com/services/support)

 ## Internal Docs